outdreamer/build-a-cure/docs/tasks/examples.md

           - find structure to connect distance & data set structures, according to definitions
             - 'find a line whose perpendicular height to data point & parallel distance between adjacent data points form an area that is minimized across data points in the sets of variable value sets'

-        4. apply structures to integrate components
+        4. apply structural interface to integrate components
           - apply function structure to connect components
             - find specific functions to fulfill the component integration structure found in 3 (match the component integration structure & its specific application with the solution structure)
               - 'for each data point, calculate area between point & line, aggregating area at each iteration, then check for structure change to minimize aggregate area'